sankarknrr/pokergame/README.md

 Test cases
 ===========
-Will be adding more test cases
+Added more test cases for each ranking categories with data..